NishantBansal2003/LND-Fuzz/docs/INSTALL.md

 ### Step 7: Run the Test Cases

-1. Run the following command to execute the test cases (both unit and integeration tests):
+1. Run the following command to execute the test cases (both unit and integration tests):

 ```sh
 make test